 All of these have been thoroughly edited with singular fidelity and diligence at the publishing house of John Petreus, in Nürnberg, A.D.
 1533.

-A complete translation and analysis of On Triangles is available in Barnabas Hughes, trans., Regiomontanus on Triangles (Madison: University of Wisconsin Press, 1967).
+A complete translation and analysis of On Triangles is available in Barnabas Hughes, editor and translator, Regiomontanus on Triangles (Madison: University of Wisconsin Press, 1967).

-This page contains theorems 12 and 13 of Book II of On Triangles:
+This page contains theorems 12 (XII) and 13 (XIII) of Book II of On Triangles (De triangulis):